DiogoSpencer/MachineLearningTP2/README.md

 # MachineLearningTP2
-University project 2 for MachineLearning class
+University project 2 for MachineLearning class done in 2021